 Across town Jessica calls in the death of her lover Rocco and it is assumed that Roger killed Rocco followed by Jessica killing Roger.
 But could it be that simple?

 In this universe toons are able to create doppelgangers.
 Temporary copies of themselves that allow them to perform dangerous stunts.
-Roger’s doppel shows up to help Eddie solve the murders.
+Roger’s doppel, as they’re called, shows up to help Eddie solve the murders.
 He’s claiming that he was framed and that Jessica is also innocent.

 Roger, Jessica, and Rocco’s brother Dominick all send Eddie chasing his tail over a mysterious tea kettle that they all want for completely different reasons.
 This is the big clue of the book to keep your eye on.

 Keep in mind that this book is every bit a hard-boiled noir mystery and never deviates from that style and structure.